FaithlessLooting/Gender-Decoder/SECURITY.md

 ## Reporting a Vulnerability

-Report vulnerabilites by opening an issue on this repository
+Report vulnerabilites by opening an issue on https://github.com/FaithlessLooting/Gender-Decoder